Luv U Alia: Soundtrack

-J. J. Vallisa scored the film's background music and the soundtrack was composed by Jassie Gift, lyrics for which was penned Kaviraj.
+Dharma Vish scored the film's background music and the soundtrack was composed by Jassie Gift, lyrics for which was penned Kaviraj.
 The soundtrack album consists of five tracks.
 The track "Kuntre Nintre", a remixed version of a track of the same name from the 1985 film Trishula, was included in the album.
 Poet Siddalingaiah had written the lyrics for the track, and the remixed version featured additional lyrics by Kaviraj.
 The album was released on 15 June 2015 in the studios of the sketch comedy show, Majaa Talkies in Bangalore, as part of the film's promotions.

 Critical reception

 ytalkies.com reviewed the soundtrack album and called it an "average album" with "not a not a single melody song".
 The reviewer felt the track "Sanjeveleli", a "solo romantic number in the voice of Javed Ali [gave] a pleasant opening to the album".
 He called the other tracks " too loud" or that it lacked "quality lyrics".
 The New Indian Express in its review wrote that the music "add[ed] texture" to the film "through songs" with "Jessie's tactful music and Kaviraj's lyrics".
 The reviewer felt, "the song 'Sanje velali' adds to the charm of the film."